Prestfelde School

 Prestfelde School is an independent co-educational day and boarding preparatory school, located on London Road in Shrewsbury in Shropshire, England, for children between the ages of 3 and 13.
-As of May 2023, there are 333 pupils on roll.
+As of May 2023, there are 350 pupils on roll.

 Since 1949, the school has formed part of the Woodard Schools group, founded by the Christian educationalist the Reverend Nathaniel Woodard and as such is affiliated to the largest group of Church of England schools in the country.
 Originally a school for boys, it diversified during the late 1990s and now has nearly 100 girls.

 The school is set in 30 acre of grounds on the outskirts of Shrewsbury, close to the Lord Hill column.

 Latest inspections

-The latest school inspection by the Independent Schools Council was undertaken in 2015 and the school was rated as Excellent in all areas, and the latest boarding inspection by OFSTED was undertaken in November 2009.
+The latest school inspection by the Independent Schools Inspectorate was undertaken in 2023 and the school was rated as Excellent in all areas, and the latest boarding inspection by OFSTED was undertaken in November 2009.